 We made a May 18th run up to the migrant traps of the northwest Mojave and southern Kern County recently.
-It was probably a bit early for such a trip, but there wasn’t much going on down in Orange County, and you never know what you will find up there.
+It was probably a bit early for such a trip, but there wasn’t much going on down in Orange County.
+And you never know what you will find up there.
 We left at an ungodly hour and arrived at Butterbredt Spring, the Audubon California Kern River Preserve, shortly after dawn.
-It wasn’t a great day for it: the wind was whipping along at a steady 25 mph with much stronger gusts, but even on the road in from Jawbone Canyon, we could see lots of birds on the move.
-Despite the blow, there were flycatchers, Swainson’s Thrushes and Wilson’s Warblers crossing the road in droves before and behind us, staying low to the ground, contour flying out over the open desert hills.
+It wasn’t a great day for it: the wind was whipping at a steady 25 mph.
+But even on the road in from Jawbone Canyon, we could see lots of birds on the move.
+Despite the blow, Wilson’s Warblers, Swainson’s Thrushes and flycatchers were crossing the road in droves.
+They stayed low to the ground, contour flying out over the open desert hills.

 From Butterbredt Spring, we drove to the next migrant trap: Central Park in California City.
-Like Butterbredt, this site offers a combination of water and trees to birds migrating over the desert, and it draws rare birds in frequently.
-We were disturbed to find the main entrance gate to the park closed and locked, but we knew that by driving around to the back side, we’d still be able to walk in among the ponds.
+Like Butterbredt, this site offers water and trees to birds migrating over the desert.
+Thus, it draws rare birds in frequently.
+Disturbingly, we found the main entrance gate to the park closed and locked, but we knew that by driving around to the back side, we’d still be able to walk in among the ponds.

 Perhaps the biggest surprise birds were a pair of Fox Sparrows, comprising two different sub-species.
-The first was a Thick-billed Fox Sparrow, showing a strong contrast between the grayish head and rusty upperparts, and of course, that great honking bill!
-Later, we came across a smaller-billed individual that proved to be a Sooty Fox Sparrow, showing much more rust color overall, and almost no contrast between the head, nape and upper parts.
+A Thick-billed Fox Sparrow, with a nicely contrasting gray head, rusty back and of course, that great honking bill, showed up first.
+Later, we found a smaller-billed individual that proved to be a Sooty Fox Sparrow, showing much more rust color overall, and almost no contrast between the head, nape and upper parts.
 This Acorn Woodpecker (photo) seemed out of place here, in a location with no oaks!